 Extending the ground and the first floor of your house simultaneously can be a great decision to take if your budget allows it.
 It adds tremendous space to your house-space that can be used for a bedroom or even an office.
 The best part is that is it very economical as opposed to building a new house to meet your rising space demand.

 However, getting permission for a two-story extension comes with its own set of challenges.
 It would be invaluable for you to have an experienced architect design the plan.

 A two-story extension is very flexible and can be modified to give different designs.
 For example, if your two-story extension is facing the backyard, you can use the roof of the ground floor as a roof terrace.
 This surely beautifies your home and adds value to your property.

 In most terraced houses, the room at the back of the top floor usually has a sloping roof and a low ceiling.
 Why not remove the ceiling and take advantage of an additional height gain?
 The space created might not be adequate for a storage room because of the height but is surely fit for a kitchen or dining room when adequate lighting is put in place.

-Building Mezzanines definitely require structural design but is far cheaper compared to extending your property for the same gain of space.
+Building Mezzanines definitely require structural design.
+However, is far cheaper in comparison to extending your property for the same gain of space.

 Regulations as regard construction are light considering you’re not in a listed property.
 This is because it’s an internal alteration, but it’s important to stick to prevalent building regulations.